 Any ASUW fee-paying student will be permitted to vote at the polling places or by voting online.
 The vote of the students will determine the winners of the election.

-Students will only be allowed to vote for candidates in their college, excluding presidential and vice presidential candidates.
+Students will only be allowed to vote for candidates in their college, excluding Presidential and Vice Presidential candidates.
 Undeclared students will vote for candidates in the College of Arts & Sciences.
 Fee-paying students with more than one major will only be allowed to vote in their primary college, as documented by the Registrar.

 Write-in votes will be permitted.

-Thirty total senators will be elected.
-These seats will be divided among the seven colleges as stipulated by the Article II, Section 6 of these By-Laws and the ASUW Constitution.
+Thirty-two (32) total Senators will be elected.
+These seats will be divided among the colleges as stipulated by Article 2, Section 2.02, Subsection 6 of these By-Laws and Article VI, Section 1 of the Constitution.

 Polling places will be considered as any university-operated computer lab, any computer station set up by the ASUW Elections Commission for the purpose of voting, and any other locations determined polling areas by the Elections Commission.